Srijan-XI/AIO-SDMS/README.md

 A: Python 3.7 or higher.
 We recommend Python 3.9+ for the best experience.

 **Q: Can I extend this with custom tools?**
 A: Yes, the modular architecture makes it easy to add new tools.
-Detailed documentation for developers is available.
+See the developer documentation in the repository and check out the existing tools in `src/aio_sdms/core/` for examples.

 **Q: Does it work on ARM processors?**
 A: Yes, it works on ARM64 systems including Raspberry Pi and Apple Silicon Macs (with manual installation).